mverleun/workshop-resources/README.md

   Normal  Started    87s   kubelet            Started container memory-demo-ctr
 ```

-> What is the QoS Class of this pod?
+> Question: What is the QoS Class of this pod?

 Check the memory consumption of the pod: